Cloth Diapering 101

 If you’re having problems with diaper odor or absorbency “stripping” may be necessary.
 To test your diapers for absorbency slowly add one cup of warm water to diaper or insert.
 Let it rest for at least a minute then gently place the palm of your hand on diaper.
 If the water pools on top and does not absorb even with the pressure of your hand, it needs stripping.
 There are a couple of ways you can do this:

 · Wash your diapers three times on Hot without detergent.
 They do not need to be dried between wash cycles.
+This is not recommended if you have hard water.

 · You can add 1 teaspoon in a front loader and 1 tablespoon in a top loader of liquid Original Dawn dish soap (the blue formula) instead of your regular detergent.
 Rinse well.
 Be careful!
 Dawn is not a low sudsing, HE approved detergent for high efficiency washing machines.
 Consult your machine manufacturer prior to use.